 - Eating delicious, authentic Indian cuisine

 This project is located in the heart of India’s capital Delhi.
 With so much to see, it is no wonder that Delhi is frequently visited by tourists.
-However, there are areas of extreme poverty in Delhi and this project allows volunteers to contribute to the efforts of a fantastic street children charity, which is working hard to provide areas where children can be safe and learn.
+However, as with much of India, Delhi is a city of extremes from the super-rich to the very poor.
+This project aims to help the disadvantaged children by providing volunteers who contribute to the efforts of a fantastic street children charity, which is working hard to provide areas where children can be safe and learn.

 Many children in Delhi live on very little and come from poor families, or have no family at all.
 This leads to risk of exploitation.
 This is where you can help.
 By volunteering with the street children charity, you can give children the opportunity to play and learn.
 The charity have created hubs across the city that street children up to the age of 18 can attend.
 There are 8 centers across the city, based in the Old Delhi and Okhla districts.
 The centers are no further than 30 minute commute from the volunteer accommodation.
 You will work each day with children, creating games and helping them with their English.
 The children are always very excited to meet volunteers from around the world.

 Delhi is an amazing city.
 With so much to see it is no wonder that so many travelers regularly return.
 Working at the centers will give you a unique insight into all the city has to offer.
 You will have weekends available to travel.
 You can even visit the Taj Mahal – a 3 hour drive away.